udacity/create-your-own-adventure/english/marshmallow-house/Oregon.md

-Because of nice cold weather..
+Make it here because of nice cold weather..

-The marshmallow will last a long time here.
+- The marshmallow will last a long time here.

-But you will also enjoy eating it here.
+- But you will also enjoy eating it here.